+Private

 Relations with the US

 The US was the first nation to recognize Mauritania officially upon its independence in 1960, although relations between the two countries have undergone several transformations since then.
 From 1960 to 1967, the US maintained cordial relations with Mauritania, providing some economic assistance.
 During the 1967 Arab-Israeli War, Mauritania broke diplomatic and consular relations with the US for aligning with Israel, although connections were restored and maintained until the late 1980s.
 The violent "1989 Events" (see p.6 of History & Myth) again brought strained US-Mauritanian relations, along with Mauritania's suspected alliance with Iraq during the 1991 Gulf War.

 By the late 1990s, relations with the US improved and US support was reinstated as Mauritania assumed a moderate stance to include favoring the West over Iraq (see p.6 of History and Myth).
-However, the partnership was disrupted when in 2005 and again in 2008 military coups led to unconstitutional assumptions of power in Mauritania.
+However, the partnership was disrupted when in 2005 and again in 2008 military coups led to unconstitutional

-Eventually,
+assumptions of power in Mauritania.

-democracy and bonds with the US were once again restored in 2009 with the signing of the Dakar Accords (see p.7 of History & Myth).
+Eventually, democracy and bonds with the US were once again restored in 2009 with the signing of the Dakar Accords (see p.7 of History & Myth).
 Thereafter, the US has partnered with the

 Mauritanian government on a variety of initiatives such as counterterrorism cooperation, food security, commerce exchange, and a strengthening of democracy and human rights.

-Trans-Sahara Counter-Terrorism Partnership (TSCTP)

-The TSCTP is a US government interagency initiative to combat terrorism in Trans-Saharan Africa.
+Trans-Sahara Counter-Terrorism Partnership (TSCTP) The TSCTP is a US government interagency initiative to combat terrorism in Trans-Saharan Africa.
 The military component of TSCTP is executed through Operation Enduring Freedom - Trans Sahara.
-The goal of TSCTP is to "counter terrorist influences in the region and assist governments to better control their territory and to prevent huge tracts of largely deserted haven for terrorist groups."
+The goal of TSCTP is to "counter terrorist influences in the region and assist governments to better control their territory and to prevent huge tracts of largely deserted African territory from becoming a safe haven for terrorist special operations forces training counterparts in 7 Saharan countries on regional security and stability practices.
+Its primary objective is to deny terrorists the ability to move freely throughout the sparsely populated Saharan region.
+Similarly, TSCTP aims to facilitate cooperation among the Pan-Sahel countries - Mauritania, Mali, Cameroon, Chad, and Niger - as well as Burkina Faso, Nigeria and Senegal and its Maghreb partners - Morocco, Libya, Algeria, and Tunisia - in combating terrorism.
+Security Issues Opposition Groups:

-OLITICAL &

-African territory from becoming a safe haven for terrorist

-Capitalizing on the successful 2003 Pan Sahel Initiative neutralize to terrorist safe havens in Africa. the TSCTP officially commenced with Flintlock Exercise with US 2005.
+Capitalizing on the successful 2003 Pan Sahel Initiative to neutralize terrorist safe havens in Africa, the TSCTP officially commenced with Exercise Flintlock

+with

+US

+groups."

+2005.